SAP/jenkins-library/documentation/docs/scenarios/changeManagement.md

 The basic workflow is as follows:

 1. The pipeline scans the Git commit messages for a line like `ChangeDocument : <changeDocumentId>`, and validates that the change is in the correct status `in development`.
 For more information, see [checkChangeInDevelopment](https://sap.github.io/jenkins-library/steps/checkChangeInDevelopment/).
-The template for the commit message looks as follows:
+An example for the commit message looks as follows:

     ```
     Fix terminology in documentation